Why Ecotone?

 Why Ecotone — the PHP architecture layer that grows with your system, without rewrites

+It runs on the Laravel or Symfony you already use.
 You keep your ORM (Eloquent or Doctrine), your routing, your templates, your deployment.
-Ecotone provides the architecture layer — the part that keeps your system maintainable as complexity grows.
+What Ecotone adds is the architecture layer — the discipline that keeps a system maintainable as complexity grows.

 With Ecotone, you start with #[CommandHandler] on day one.
 You add #[Asynchronous] when you need async.
 You add #[Saga] when you need a stateful workflow.
 You add #[EventSourcingAggregate] when audit and replay become requirements.
 You add #[DistributedBus] when your system splits into services.